-\end{theorem} For the case of i.i.d.\ random variables taking values in a metric space with diameter at most 1, Weed and Bach \cite{Weed.2019} showed that $\prob \left( W_1(\mu, \mu_n) \geq \E [W_1(\mu, \mu_n)] + t \right) \leq \exp \left( -2 nt^2 \right)$.
+\end{theorem} Note that Theorem \ref{markcon} applies in particular to the $1$-Wasserstein distance with $S = \operatorname{Lip}_1 ( \X )$, the set of $1$-Lipschitz functions.
+In the case of i.i.d.\ random variables taking values in a metric space with diameter $ \le 1 $, Weed \& Bach~\cite{Weed.2019} showed that $\prob \left( W_1(\mu, \mu_n) \geq \E [W_1(\mu, \mu_n)] + t \right) \leq \exp \left( -2 nt^2 \right)$.
 We obtain the same sub-Gaussian concentration rate, up to the factor $(1- \kappa)^2$.
 Observe that the rate of concentration does not depend on the dimension or any other specific properties of the state space -- the result holds for an arbitrary bounded metric space.
-It should be noted that \cref{markcon} improves on \cite[Theorem 5.4]{Kloeckner.2018} by a factor of $4$ in the exponent. \\ In the noncompact case, strong moment assumptions are needed in order to obtain useful concentration inequalities.
-We say that a measure $\mu \in \cP _1 (\X)$ satisfies a transportation inequality $T_1(C)$ \cite{Bobkov.1999,Bolley.2005} if for all $\nu \in \mathcal{P}(\X)$ with $\nu \ll \mu$
+It should be noted that Theorem \ref{markcon} improves on \cite[Theorem 5.4]{Kloeckner.2018} by a factor of $4$ in the exponent.

+In the noncompact case, strong moment assumptions are needed in order to obtain useful concentration inequalities.
+We say that a measure $\mu \in \cP _1 (\X)$ satisfies a transportation inequality $T_1(C)$ \cite{Bobkov.1999,Bolley.2005} if for all $\nu \in \mathcal{P}(\X)$ with $\nu \ll \mu$ one has